-Mexico’s decision to suspend renewables auctions is bad news for Mexican electricity consumers and bad news for the environment.
+Mexico’s decision to suspend renewables auctions is bad news for Mexican electricity consumers.

 Mexican President Andrés Manuel López Obrador (“AMLO”) has only been in office for 8 months, but he has already made several highly questionable decisions on energy policy.
 I’m particularly discouraged by the recent step backward on renewables.